 Alpha Hydroxy Acids

-, and skin discoloration.
+sunscreen while using alpha hydroxy acid products.
+Alpha hydroxy acids can also cause mild skin irritation, redness, swelling, itching, and skin discoloration.
 Facial peels, lotions, and creams with a concentration greater than 10% should only be used under the supervision of a dermatologist.
 Facial peels can cause moderate to severe skin irritation, redness, and burning.
-Facial peels left on the skin for periods longer than recommended can cause severe burns
+Facial peels left on the skin for periods longer than recommended can cause severe burns to the skin.

 Do not take alpha hydroxy acids by mouth if: